rdaly525/coreir/doc/Simulator.md

 ```

-Then compile the resulting code with:
+You can compile the resulting code with:

 `>clang++ -std=c++11 -c ./add4_sim.cpp`